Wealth management

 It’s Time for Your Reinsurance Check Up

-Through consultancy, I have seen where admin fees were up to $457 per contract; to $99 per vehicle service contract; seeding fees ranging from 0% to 7%; where there is a premium tax charged and where there are no claim fees.
+Through consultancy, I have seen where admin fees were up to $457 per contract; to $99 per vehicle service contract; ceding fees ranging from 0% to 7%; where there is a premium tax charged and where there are no claim fees.
 These are all variables that need to be understood and accounted for as part of your reinsurance checkup, to truly understand what you are paying on your admin fees.

 Discover the full value of your reinsurance checkup by reaching out to Frank Torchia via email at ftorchia@ezvds.com or connecting with him on LinkedIn.